spotify/confidence-sdk-swift/README.md

 # Swift Confidence SDK

-This repo contains the [Confidence](https://confidence.spotify.com/) Provider, to be used in conjunction with the [OpenFeature SDK](https://openfeature.dev/docs/reference/concepts/provider).
-It also contains the Confidence SDK to be used for event tracking with Confidence.
+This repo contains the Swift [Confidence](https://confidence.spotify.com/) SDK to be used for accessing feature flags and for event tracking with Confidence.

+It also contains the Confidence OpenFeature Provider, to be used in conjunction with the [OpenFeature SDK](https://openfeature.dev/docs/reference/concepts/provider).

 For documentation related to flags management and event tracking in Confidence, refer to the [Confidence documentation portal](https://confidence.spotify.com/platform/flags).

 Functionalities: